kkipngenokoech/100_days_of_code/DJANGO/blog/README.md

 2. creating the views that are going to be served we are going to use class-based views here(one can also use functional based views) check [views](./blog/views.py) for the implementation of the views

+## TEMPLATES
+1. create a project-level directory template directory
+2. create a template( home and base ), html templates.
+3. update your project-level settings.py so as to know where to look for the templates (DIRS: [os.path.join(BASE_DIR, 'templates')])
+4. update the html files in the template